randylubin/blog-randylubin/_posts/2022-01-31-launching-foresight-games-community-and-website.md

 description: Announcing a new site and community for practitioners of foresight games

 ---
 I'm in the process of building a website and community for games that explore the future.
+My aim is to encourage more organizations to incorporate foresight games into their work and to help more game designers succeed in the space.

-It will be at [Foresight.Games](http://foresight.games) and it will likely include:
+It will be at [Foresight.Games](https://foresight.games) and it will likely include:

 * The Foresight.Games website with information on related games, game designers, consultants, and facilitators
 * A community hub, likely in Slack or Discord